-This prospectus relates to the offer and sale by us of (i) 17,250,000 ordinary shares, par value \$0.0001 per share ("Ordinary "Shares") of Gogoro Inc. (the "Company) issuable upon the exercise of 17,250,000 redeemable warrants to purchase Ordinary Shares, which were originally issued in the initial public offering of Poema Global at a price of \$10.00 per unit, with each unit consisting of one Class A ordinary share of Poema Global and one-half of one warrant of Poema Global and are exercisable at a price of \$11.50 per share (the "Public Warrants"), and (ii) 9,400,000 Ordinary Shares issuable upon the exercise of 9,400,000 private placement warrants (the "Private Placement Warrants," and together with the Public Warrants, the "Warrants") held by certain affiliates of Poema Global Partners LLC (the "Sponsor"), which were purchased at a price of \$1.00 per warrant in a private placement to the Sponsor and are exercisable at a price of \$1.50 per share.
+This prospectus relates to the offer and sale by us of (i) 17,250,000 ordinary shares, par value \$0.0001 per share ("Ordinary "Shares") of Gogoro Inc. (the "Company) issuable upon the exercise of 17,250,000 redeemable warrants to purchase Ordinary Shares, which were originally issued in the initial public offering of Poema Global at a price of \$10.00 per unit, with each unit consisting of one Class A ordinary share of Poema Global and one-half of one warrant of Poema Global and are exercisable at a price of \$11.50 per share (the "Public Warrants"), and (ii) 9,400,000 Ordinary Shares issuable upon the exercise of 9,400,000 private placement warrants (the "Private Placement Warrants," and together with the Public Warrants, the "Warrants") held by certain affiliates of Poema Global Partners LLC (the "Sponsor"), which were purchased at a price of \$1.00 per warrant in a private placement to the Sponsor and are exercisable at a price of \$11.50 per share.

-This prospectus also relates to the resale from time to time by the selling securityholders named in this prospectus or their permitted transferees (the "Selling Securityholders") of (i) 29,482,000 Ordinary Shares (the "PIPE Shares") purchased by certain investors (the "PIPE Investors") on April 4, 2022 (the "Closing Date") pursuant to separate subscription agreements dated September 16, 2021, January 18, 2022 and March 21, 2022 (the "PIPE Subscription Agreement") at a price of \$10.00 per Ordinary Shares, (ii) 125,668,500 Ordinary Shares beneficially owned by certain shareholders of the Company prior to the Closing Date ("Legacy Gogoro," and such Ordinary Shares, the "Legacy Gogoro Shares") (inclusive of up to 7,075,741 Ordinary Shares issuable to such shareholders pursuant to the earnout provisions of the Merger Agreement (as described herein) which were either purchased by investors (the "Private Investors") in connection with arms-length private financings at prices of \$1.00 to \$3.50 per share or approximately \$1.14 to approximately \$4.00 per share (after accounting for the Subdivision Factor), (iii) 8,625,000 Ordinary Shares issuable to certain affiliates of the Sponsor (the "Sponsor Shares,") at loggether with the Legacy Gogoro Shares, the "Legacy Gogoro Shares," and together with the Legacy Gogoro Shares, the "Affiliated Shares") (which were purchased by the Selling Securityholders are identified in this prospectus as the Registered Shares issuable upon the exercise of the Private Placement Warrant.
-The Ordinary Shares offered by the Selling Securityholders are identified.
-Shares").
+This prospectus also relates to the resale from time to time by the selling securityholders named in this prospectus or their permitted transferees (the "Selling Securityholders") of (i) 29,482,000 Ordinary Shares (the "PIPE Shares") purchased by certain investors (the "PIPE Investors") on April 4, 2022 (the "Closing Date") pursuant to separate subscription agreements dated September 16, 2021, January 18, 2022 and March 21, 2022 (the "PIPE Subscription Agreement") at a price of \$10.00 per Ordinary Share, (ii) 125,668,500 Ordinary Shares beneficially owned by certain shareholders of the Company prior to the Closing Date ("Legacy Gogoro," and such Ordinary Shares, the "Legacy Gogoro Shares") (inclusive of up to 7,075,741 Ordinary Shares issuable to such shareholders pursuant to the earmout provisions of the Merger Agreement (as described herein) which were either purchased by investors (the "Pirivate Investors") in connection with arms-length private financings at prices of \$1.00 to \$3.50 per share or approximately \$1.14 to approximately \$4.00 per share (after accounting for the Subdivision Factor) or granted pursuant to pre-Business Combination incentive equity grants in the form of restricted stock units or options which were exercised by the recipients of such grants (the "Equity Grant Recipients") at \$0.0001 per share of \$0.0001 per share (after accounting for the Subdivision Factor), (iii) \$,625,000 Ordinary Shares issued to certain affiliates of the Sponsor (the "Sponsor Shares," and together with the Legacy Gogoro Shares, the "Affiliated Shares") (which were purchased by the Sponsor for \$25,000 or approximately \$0.003 per share) and (iv) 9,400,000 Ordinary Shares issuable upon the exercise of the Private Placement Warrant.
+The Ordinary Shares offered by the Selling Securityholders are identified in this prospectus as the Registered Shares").
 The Selling Securityholders may, or may not, elect to sell Registered Shares as and to the extent that they may individually determine.
-See the section entitled "Plan of Distribution."
+See the section entitled "Plan